Blendify/blender-manual/blender_docs/manual/addons/add_mesh/geodesic_domes.rst

 Shape
    Choose between tri, hex or star face types.

-Round (may not work for all object types)
+Round
    Choose between spherical or flat.
+(May not work for all object types.)

 Geodesic Object Parameters